-The Google Play Store is the simplest and safest way to download apps onto your device, but sometimes there are reasons you might need to install apps from other sources, as is the case with Fortnite for Android for example.
-Or you may simply be looking for apps that can't be found on Google Play.
-Or maybe, they're just not available in your local version of the Play Store.
-If you can find the APK, however, you can still go ahead and install them via sideloading.
+The Google Play Store is the simplest and safest way to download apps onto your device.
+However, sometimes there are reasons to install apps from other sources, as is the case with Fortnite for Android for example.
+Or you may simply be looking for apps that can't be found on Google Play or your local version of it.
+Whatever the reason, if you can find the APK, you can install via sideloading.
+Read on to find out how.

 While there could be some slight variation in exactly where you'll find this setting on your Android phone, it's usually buried within the Security & privacy or App menus.
 This is the most common path on Android Oreo:

 The efficacy of anti-virus has long been up for debate, but if you do think they're worthwhile on an Android device, they'll often scan apps before you install them, providing another potential line of defense.